 Takeaways & Next Steps

 If you are thinking about starting an ABM program, you can use your existing lead gen campaigns to help qualify your leads into your accounts.
-You can also pitch your ABM program as an enhancement to your lead gen program to help with executive buy in.
+You can also pitch your account-based marketing plan as an enhancement to your lead gen program to help with executive buy in.

 The way you categorize each account into the three tiers will depend on your account fit.
 The higher the account fit, the higher the personalization should be.

 The important thing is to get started sooner rather than later.
 By launching your first ABM program you’ll gain valuable insights.
-Using those insights will be a far better compass to steer your ABM strategy down the line, rather than simply hypothesizing about it in meeting after meeting.
+Using those insights will be a far better compass to steer your account-based marketing plan down the line, rather than simply hypothesizing about it in meeting after meeting.

 If you’re curious to see how other companies have started running ABM campaigns, you can browse through The Big Book of ABM Campaigns, which was co-written with Bizible, Datanyze, LiveRamp, and Radius.
 It includes 5 ABM campaigns that each company actually ran, along with pictures and lessons learned.